 While the karma idea may sound philosophical, it also contains a major dose of common sense.
-As Switch and Shift points out, bad karma can create a massive drag on your profits:
+Bad karma can create a massive drag on your profits:

 - Abuse customers and they’ll flee as soon as they find a competitive deal